 Criticism of the proposed ERS and NIFA relocations and realignment began almost immediately.
-Scientists and scientific organizations have mounted aggressive campaigns to slow or reverse the planned relocation.
 The American Statistical Association joined with 59 other organizations in sending a letter to House and Senate agriculture appropriations subcommittees on November 18, 2018, requesting that "no funding be used for relocation beyond that already provided for its relocation within the National Capital Region."
-As stated in the letter, the signers' "fundamental concern is that the proposed relocation and realignment will undermine the quality and breadth of the work these agencies support and performwork that is vital to informing and supporting U.S. agriculture, food and rural economies."
-This concern about the "quality and breadth of work" may reflect the fact that, within the metropolitan Washington area, NIFA and ERS researchers can more easily communicate and interact with their counterparts in other federal research and statistical agencies, as was recognized by the 2004 USDA task force in its recommendation that the newly created agency be located in the Washington metropolitan region.
+As stated in the letter, the signers" "fundamental concern is that the proposed relocation and realignment will undermine the quality and breadth of the work these agencies support and perform-work that is vital to informing and supporting U.S. agriculture, food and rural economies."